EIS-ITS/vss-cli/README.md

                                   (default: print headers)
   -s, --sort-by TEXT              Sort table by the jsonpath expression.
                                   Example: updated_on
-  -w, --webdav-server TEXT        The Webdav server.
+  -w, --s3-server TEXT            The Webdav server.
   --version                       Show the version and exit.
   --help                          Show this message and exit.

 Commands:
   account     Manage your VSS account